mah-luke/nlp-ie-label-legends/README.md

 The baseline is implemented in the *notebooks/mostFrequent.ipynb* file.

 ### Regex baseline
-For the seconf baseline we chose a regex based one.
+For the second baseline we chose a regex based one.
 The purpose of this was to see how well we can predict the labels using a common bad_word dataset.
 If a text had a word that could be found in the bad_word dataset, it would be labelled "sexist", if not, the label would be "not sexist".
 With this we achieved better scores on average but worse accuracy (0.59).
 But most misclassifications were "sexist" instead on "not sexist" which is better than the other way around.
 The baseline is implemented in the *notebooks/regex.ipynb* file.